-An effective virtual team also needs to work closely and in real time.
+An effective virtual team also needs to work closely and in real-time.
 That means workplace chats and video conference tools should be in place to facilitate communication and real-time collaboration.
-Team-building for virtual teams is really tough so technology should always be there to make their interaction easier.
+Team-building for virtual teams is really tough, so technology should always be there to make their interaction easier.

 Don’t let your team in the dark

-Establishing accountability is critical in virtual teams management.
+Establishing accountability is critical in virtual team management.
 But it’s a two-way street.
 You can’t expect your team members to report back to you when you consistently fail to communicate changes and project updates.

 Keeping your team in the dark will inevitably result in mistakes and unnecessary do-overs.
 And it sends a very clear message that says you have no respect for them and don’t mind wasting their time.
 It won’t be long before your virtual team starts falling apart.

 When you keep everyone updated, on the other hand, your team collaborates better and meets the deadlines.
 What’s more, everyone feels valued and respected.
 Which gives them an extra incentive to bring out their best effort and stay with you for the long haul.

 Reward remote work.
 It is still hard work.

 They say, “no good deed goes unpunished.”
 Well, we say, “no good deed should go unrewarded.”
 You don’t want to be one of those bosses who are more than happy to share negative feedback and point out mistakes but fail to express gratitude.
 Remote employees work just as hard as office-based.
 And they need the occasional (virtual) pat on the shoulder to stay motivated just as much, if not more.